cyfung/feh-solver/README.md

 # feh-solver

-This is a project using AI to solve battles in the mobile game Fire Emblem Heroes
+This is a project using MCTS to solve battles in the mobile game Fire Emblem Heroes

 You may want to use https://github.com/cyfung/feh-solution-visualized to visualize the AI process